Natay/musictube/README.md

 The API works with a text file full of youtube links that are looked at and downloaded one at a time.

-using youtube_dl module to do the heavy lifting; I'm just making it look 'preety'
+using youtube_dl module to do the heavy lifting; I'm just make a wrapper around that to make my life simple

-This (musictube) does not support playlists for now, just individual links
+does not support playlists for now, just individual links

-This is meant for personal use so there I haven't tested on other machines ( works on linux ).
+meant for personal use so there I haven't tested on other machines ( works on linux ).